BlueFusionNZ/geocode_lookup/README.md

 * Usual D8 method
 * You will then need to make some manual code changes at:
-  * src/Lookup.php
-    * find the setAddress function and change the default country as required & fields to read from the Address field
   * geocode_lookup.module - change the presave hook to reference the node/entity and field names
 * You probably want to hide the Geolocation field in the form UI and display it as a map in the view mode.